De novo gene birth: Grow slow and moult model

 The "grow slow and moult" model describes a potential mechanism of de novo gene birth, particular to protein-coding genes.
 In this scenario, existing protein-coding ORFs expand at their ends, especially their 3' ends, leading to the creation of novel N- and C-terminal domains.
 Novel C-terminal domains may first evolve under weak selection via occasional expression through read-through translation, as in the preadaptation model, only later becoming constitutively expressed through a mutation that disrupts the stop codon.
 Genes experiencing high translational readthrough tend to have intrinsically disordered C-termini.
 Furthermore, existing genes are often close to repetitive sequences that encode disordered domains.
 These novel, disordered domains may initially confer some non-specific binding capability that becomes gradually refined by selection.
 Sequences encoding these novel domains may occasionally separate from their parent ORF, leading or contributing to the creation of a de novo gene.
 Interestingly, an analysis of 32 insect genomes found that novel domains (i.e. those unique to insects) tend to evolve fairly neutrally, with only a few sites under positive selection, while their host proteins remain under purifying selection, suggesting that new functional domains emerge gradually and somewhat stochastically.

 Escape from adaptive conflict

 The evolutionary model escape from adaptive conflict (EAC) proposes a possible way for new gene duplication to be fixed: conflict due to contrasting function within a single gene drives the fixation of new duplication.

 Pleiotropy-barrier model

 The 'pleiotropy-barrier' model suggests that newly evolved genes, including de novo genes and duplication-related genes, could facilitate evolutionary innovation or evolution of specific functions due to their low (or no) pleiotropic effect, when facing new selective force, based on observations from human gene-disease data.

+Cultivator model

+Beyond "ORF-first" and "transcription-first" scenarios, the proposed "cultivator model" emphasises that selection acting on regulatory environments of nearby pre-existing genes can promote stepwise fixation of new transcripts and, more rarely, protein-coding de novo genes.